wavefrontHQ/docs/pages/doc/metrics_security.md

  When all rules are applied, the user *CAN* see all metrics starting with the `customer.` and `kubernetes.` prefixes in the Metrics Browser.
 Also, the user *CAN* explore and create charts with the `customer.*` metrics having the `customerStatus=ACTIVE` tag and the `kubernetes.` metrics with source `cluster=xxxxxxxx-prod-2`.

-If you do not include an existing point tag or a source as a key-value pair, the **Block all** rule overrides the other rules.
-That means that you will see the metrics (in our case these are the metrics starting with `customer.` and `kubernetes.` prefixes) listed on the Metrics Browser page but you *CANNOT* see the charts related to them or create your own charts with these metrics.
-The metrics returned by the queries will be simply excluded by the **Block all** rule.
+Including an existing point tag or a source as a key-value pair in Rule 1 and Rule 2 is mandatory.
+Otherwise, the **Block all** rule overrides the other rules and all metrics are restricted.
+That means that you *CAN* see the metrics (in our case these are the metrics starting with `customer.` and `kubernetes.` prefixes) listed on the Metrics Browser page but you *CANNOT* see the charts related to them and *CANNOT* create your own charts with these metrics.
+The metrics returned by the queries will be excluded by the **Block all** rule.

 ### Example: Strictly Limit Access on a Need-to-Know Basis